OctopusDeploy/blog/blog/2019-12/octopus-jenkins-plugin/index.md

 This release brings the Jenkins plugin to feature parity with our [TeamCity](https://plugins.jetbrains.com/plugin/9038-octopus-deploy-integration/), [Azure DevOps](https://marketplace.visualstudio.com/items?itemName=octopusdeploy.octopus-deploy-build-release-tasks) and [Bamboo Server](https://marketplace.atlassian.com/apps/1217235/octopus-deploy-bamboo-add-on?hosting=server&tab=overview) plugins.
 It brings integration capability includeing our work item and build information featureset.

 * **[Painless integration of your Jenkins builds and Octopus deployments](/blog/2019-12/jenkins-vs-octopus-deploy/index.md#painless-integration-of-your-jenkins-builds-and-octopus-deployments)**
 * **[Better visibility: See what’s new in production](/blog/2019-12/jenkins-vs-octopus-deploy/index.md#better-visibility-see-what’s-new-in-production)**.
-Octopus can intelligently calculate what has changed since your last deployment.
+Octopus can show you what's included in a release and calculate what has changed since your last deployment.
 This functionality gives you the power to see ‘What’s New’ in production or any other environment.
 * **[Better communication: Generate and share releases notes automatically](/blog/2019-12/jenkins-vs-octopus-deploy/index.md#better-communication-generate-and-share-releases-notes-automatically)**.
 Octopus can now generate release notes when deploying to your environments like dev, test, or production.
 Share them with your team, managers, or executives via email, Slack, and more.

 [Learn how to install or update the extension](/blog/2019-12/jenkins-vs-octopus-deploy/index.md#how-to-install-jenkins-plugin)